-Graduate ‘Post Study Work’ visa
+Graduate ‘Post Study Work’ Visa (Business)

 The Graduate visa, officially called the Graduate Immigration Route, enables international students who have studied in the UK to remain for two further years (or three for those who have completed a PhD degree or other doctoral qualification).
 The route opened to applicants on 1 July 2021.

 Graduate route visa: Main requirements

 In order to qualify for a Graduate route visa, the applicant must be able to demonstrate that:

 - they have successfully completed a UK degree or another qualifying course of study;

 - their sponsor was a Higher Education Provider with a track record of success;

 - they have completed a minimum period of study in the UK (at least 12 months for courses of more than 12 months and full time for courses of less than 12 months);

 - they have permission under Student route/Tier 4 permission at the time of the application; and

 - they do not fall for refusal under the general grounds for refusal.